-Given Color OS’ iOS style, and the R7s’ general iPhone-aping style, like much of the rest of Oppo’s range, it’s clear to see that the R7s would make a good gateway smartphone between the iOS and Android worlds.
-Conversely, however, if you’re already fluent in Android conventions, it might be a little jarring to use day to day.
+Given Color OS’ iOS style and the R7s’ general iPhone-imitation style, like much of the rest of Oppo’s range it’s clear to see that the R7s would make a good gateway smartphone between the iOS and Android worlds.
+Conversely, if you’re already fluent in Android conventions, it might be a little jarring to use day to day.

 The mid-range Android space is awash with all sorts of choices that could entice you, not to mention cheaper fare such as the Huawei P8 Lite or Alcatel One Touch Idol 3.
 Equally, any of 2014 (and some of 2015’s) premium devices in the Android space can often be purchased at these kinds of price points.